wendyPop/wendyPop/README.md

 <br/>

 ### issue. what my concern today 🤔
-- I want some evidence for what I've been doing at work. what should I do ? toy project ? blog ? sns ? youtube ?
+- I want some evidence for what I've been doing at work and other. what should I do ? toy project ? blog ? sns ? youtube ?
-- that's so different how good showing my possibility and potential.
+- that's so different how good showing my possibility and potential.... try it.
 - I've been studying english. again & again. in the future I want to write a blog in english for World-Wide front-end developer